nclespaul/Bamazon.com/README.md

 - Date:  05/23/17
 - Tools Used:  Node.js, MySQL, Javascript, NPM's (inquirer, mysql, cli-table)

-Bamazon.com is a an interactive shopping app that uses Node.js and MySQL to package the customer shopping experience together with an inventory management system in one place.
+Bamazon.com is an interactive shopping app that uses Node.js and MySQL to package the customer shopping experience together with an inventory management system in one place.

 #### Bamazon Customer Storefront - intialized using the command `node bamazonCustomer.js` at the terminal.
 ***